For your convenience, your most common questions are answered right here.

-A: I am member of the National Speakers Association and EWomen Network Speakers Association and provide keynote speeches, breakout sessions and development workshops for all types of business professionals and industries.
-I focus on leadership conferences, human resources conference and women’s conferences where I share my love of the law and how it can be leveraged to avoid the legal land mines that exist for business today and grow a strong and profitable company.
+I am member of the National Speakers Association and eWomen Network Speakers Association and provide keynote speeches, breakout sessions and development workshops for all types of business professionals and industries.
+I focus on leadership conferences, human resources conference and women’s conferences where I share my love of the law and how it can be leveraged to navigate the legal landmines™ that exist for businesses today and grow a strong and profitable company.

 Clients, however, often like more predictability than the hourly billing system.
 There are times when a project rate or flat fee works well for both parties.
 This arrangement works well when you want a discrete task completed such as a business evaluation or creation of a human resources handbook.